Davorin Jenko: Biography

 Jenko was born in the Upper Carniolan village of Dvorje, in what was then the Austrian Empire, and baptized Martinus Jenko.
 After graduating from high school in Trieste, he went to Vienna, where he studied law.
-During his Viennese stay, he founded the Slovene Choir Society in Vienna, which was sponsored by the national liberal politician Valentin Zarnik.
+During his Viennese stay, he founded the Slovene Choir Society in Vienna.

 In 1862, he moved to the town of Pančevo in southern Vojvodina, now in Serbia, but then in the Hungarian part of the Danube monarchy, where he worked as the choirmaster of the local Serbian Orthodox Church.
 He later moved on the other side of the border to Belgrade, where he worked as a composer in the Serbian National Theatre.
-Jenko was named among the first four members of the Academy of Arts of the Royal Serbian Academy of Sciences, named by King Milan I of Serbia on 5 April 1887.
+In 1865 Jenko was elected member of the Serbian Learned Society and in 1887, he was named among the first four members of the Academy of Arts of the Royal Serbian Academy of Sciences.

 He lived in Serbia until 1897, when he moved to Ljubljana in his native Carniola.
 He died in Ljubljana, and was buried in the Žale cemetery in the Bežigrad district.
 In Belgrade, an international music competition is dedicated to Davorin Jenko.